Prabesh01/ctf-discord-bot/TO-DO.md

 ### TO-Do

+- in signals.py and admins.py, replace admin user checks with super user check.

 - Add Login with Discord page.
 Already have credentials?
 Access admin panel. instead of directly redirecting to oauth.